Brain Repair, Aging & Inflammation in Neurodegeneration (BRAIN) Lab · UTMB

 We Are Recruiting

-The Gaikwad Lab is actively growing.
+The BRAIN Lab is actively growing.
 We are looking for enthusiastic scientists at all levels — from undergraduate researchers to experienced postdoctoral fellows — who are passionate about understanding and treating Alzheimer's disease and neurodegeneration.

 Postdoctoral Fellow